lblake/lblake/README.md

 I'm a dedicated Frontend Shopify Developer specializing in creating seamless online stores.
 With expertise in Shopify theme development, I excel at building visually stunning and user-friendly e-commerce experiences.
 I possess a solid understanding of React and its components, leveraging them to enhance Shopify themes with dynamic and interactive elements.

-I recently completed the comprehensive FreeMote Freelance Shopify Developer Bootcamp offered by 'https://www.freemote.com/' I've also completed a 'Full-Stack Bootcamp' rum by 'https://www.techreturners.com/' in collaboration with 'Northcoders' (https://northcoders.com/our-courses/coding-bootcamp), equipping me with a comprehensive skill set for freelance success.
+I recently completed the comprehensive FreeMote Freelance Shopify Developer Bootcamp offered by 'https://www.freemote.com/' I've also completed a 'Full-Stack Bootcamp' run by 'https://www.techreturners.com/' in collaboration with 'Northcoders' (https://northcoders.com/our-courses/coding-bootcamp), equipping me with a comprehensive set of skills including React, Typescript, Javascript etc.

-Active participation in Frontend Mentor (https://www.frontendmentor.io/) has sharpened my knowledge of CSS, JavaScript, and React skills, enabling me to deliver exceptional user interfaces.
+Active participation in Frontend Mentor (https://www.frontendmentor.io/) has sharpened my knowledge of CSS, HTML and frontend development skills, enabling me to deliver exceptional user interfaces.

-I bring extensive experience in Shopify development, proficiency in React, and a diverse skill set acquired through the bootcamp(s).
+I bring extensive experience in Shopify development, proficiency in React, and a diverse skill set acquired through the bootcamp(s) and self-learning.
 I'm actively seeking new projects to bring captivating online stores to life.

 Let's collaborate and create an impactful e-commerce presence!. <br>